 The Jefferson Terminal Credit Agreement contains a restricted payment covenant that restricts the Jefferson parties to the agreement and their subsidiaries from making distributions to us unless (a) the Jefferson Group Members (as defined in such agreement) would, on a pro forma basis after giving effect to such restricted payment, have a total debt leverage ratio of not more than 2.50 to 1.00 and (b) such distributions do not exceed \$10 million in any calendar year or \$25 million in the aggregate during the term of the Jefferson Terminal Credit Agreement.
-This restriction is subject to a number of other exceptions, including, among others, an exception for (a) issuances of equity to management not in excess of \$2 million in any calendar year (with unused amounts in any calendar year being carried over to succeeding calendar years), (b) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for payments made with respect to (i) operating costs and expenses of FTAI Energy Partners LLC incurred in the ordinary course of business, other corporate overhead costs and expenses of FTAI Energy Partners LLC, (ii) taxes, (iii) permitted tax distributions, (iv) financing for certain permitted investments, (v) salary, bonus and other benefits payable to officers and employees of parent and any other director or indirect parent company of Jefferson Gulf Coast Energy Holdings LLC to the extent related to the ownership or operation of Jefferson Gulf Coast Energy Holdings LLC, and (vi) fees and expenses related to any unsuccessful equity or debt offering by Parent that is directly attributable to the operations of Jefferson Gulf Coast Energy Holdings LLC, Jefferson Gulf Coast Energy Partners LLC or their subsidiaries.
-As a result of these restrictions, Jefferson Gulf Coast Energy Partners LLC may only make limited distributions to us, if any, which in turn limits the availability of cash from Jefferson that we may u
+This restriction is subject to a number of other exceptions, including, among others, an exception for (a) issuances of equity to management not in excess of \$2 million in any calendar year (with unused amounts in any calendar year being carried over to succeeding calendar years), (b) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for payments made with respect to (i) operating costs and expenses of FTAI Energy Partners LLC incurred in the ordinary course of business, other corporate overhead costs and expenses of FTAI Energy Partners LLC, (ii) taxes, (iii) permitted tax distributions, (iv) financing for certain permitted investments, (v) salary, bonus and other benefits payable to officers and employees of parent and any other director or indirect parent company of Jefferson Gulf Coast Energy Holdings LLC, Jefferson Gulf Coast Energy Partners LLC or their subsidiaries.
+As a result of these restrictions, Jefferson Gulf Coast Energy Partners LLC may only make limited distributions to us, if any, which in turn limits the availability of cash from Jefferson that we may use to make distributions to our shareholders.

-On December 1, 2010, Jefferson County Industrial Development Corporation issued \$300.0 million of its Series 2010 Bonds, which provided tax-exempt financing for businesses, to be used for specific purposes to stimulate the economy of the respective beneficiary counties.
+On December 1, 2010, Jefferson County Industrial Development Corporation issued \$300.0 million of its Series 2010 Bonds, which provided taxexempt financing for businesses, to be used for specific purposes to stimulate the economy of the respective beneficiary counties.
 The proceeds of this issuance were loaned to Jefferson Terminal, to be held in trust as restricted cash, to ensure adherence to the restrictions of use of the funds.
 Use of the proceeds requires approval from a trustee prior to release of funds.

 In accordance with the terms of the trust indenture and security agreements, Series 2010 Bonds can be tendered by bondholders and purchased by the Company using the unused restricted cash proceeds.
 Series 2010 Bonds purchased by the Company are deemed to be owned by the Company, and are classified as assets, tendered bonds, in the Consolidated Balance Sheet with an equal corresponding amount as debt, as Series 2010 bonds owned by the Company are not deemed extinguished or cancelled.
 Tendered bonds do not convey principal or interest payments while held by the Company.
-During the year ended December 31, 2014, \$2.0 million of principal was repaid related to the Series 2010 Bonds and the remaining \$298.0 million of principal was tendered by the bondholders and purchased by the Company utilizing unused restricted cash proceeds.
+During the year ended December 31, 2014, \$2.0 million of principal was repaid related to the Series 2010 Bonds and the remaining \$298.0 million of principal was tendered by the Company utilizing unused restricted cash proceeds.
 As of December 31, 2014, in the Consolidated Balance Sheet, the Company has \$298.0 million of Tendered Bonds and an equal corresponding amount in Debt.